shakedo/cloud-blender/README.md

 you can also visit our wiki for full API documentation: http://...

-## Current cloud providers support
+## Current Cloud Providers Support
 The current version supports *HPCS-compute* and *AWS-EC2*.

-## Current version supported operations
+## Current Version Supported Operations
 The current version supports the following operations:

 1. createNodes